lluisalemanypuig/lluisalemanypuig/README.md

 👋 Hi, my name is Lluís!

-Here are some of the projects I've worked on:
+Here are some of the projects that you'll find in this github account.
 - The [Linear Arrangement Library](https://github.com/LAL-project/), a library of optimization algorithms of linear arrangements of graphs.
 In the same repository, you'll find tools that make LAL easier to use, such as a python wrapper and a GUI to convert datasets into a format that LAL understands.
 I'm open to collaborating with people interested in making new tools built on LAL or extending the existing tools.

   Languages: C++, python.